-Tuition Per Credit Hour \$738 Total (estimate) \$13,464
+Tuition Per Credit Hour \$762

+Tuition per three-credit course \$2,286

+Total (estimate for 18 credits) \$13,716

 Refund Schedule

 Students who terminate enrollment, including voluntary withdrawal, illness, suspension, or dismissal, may be eligible for a refund.
 Students with financial aid awards, however, may owe a balance repayment of federal and state grants and loans (see Financial Aid Refund Policy hereafter).
 If a student is entitled to a refund, refunds will be determined based on the refund schedule below.
 Financial Aid may be applied to all or part of the charges depending upon the date of withdrawal during the semester.